ltiao/zalando-classification/README.md

 In the last model (**GPC**), exact posterior inference is not tractable, especially given with size of the dataset.
 While approximate methods are available, it is left outside the scope of this solution set.
-I felt it deserved a special mention nonetheless since it particularly suitable for this problem — it is capable of capturing complex dependencies between features (which is important according to Hint 2), and comes with a principled approach feature selection when Automatic Relevance Determination (ARD) kernels are used.
+I felt it deserved a special mention nonetheless since it particularly well-suited to this problem — it is capable of capturing complex dependencies between features (which is important according to Hint 2), and comes with a principled approach to feature selection when Automatic Relevance Determination (ARD) kernels are used.

 ### **Multi-layer Perceptron**